-It grows only on the North Coast of NSW and extends into south-east Queensland.
+It is naturally found only on the North Coast of NSW and extends into south-east Queensland.
 It is considered somewhat rare, growing in subtropical rainforest, often along streams.
 Known from the Nambucca and Bellinger Valleys.

-The leaves are opposite and lanceolate, to about 13 cm long and 2.5 cm wide with a glossy upper surface and non-glossy paler lower surface.
+This is the only species in the genus and it has simple and opposite leaves.
+The leaves are lanceolate, to about 13 cm long and 2.5 cm wide with a glossy upper surface and non-glossy paler lower surface.
 The crushed leaves have a distinctive aniseed smell.

 The flowers are produced in a panicle-like cluster in leaf axils or at the terminals.
 Flowers are cream/white in colour with the sepals very small, about 1 mm long, petals to 3 mm long.
 Being a myrtle, it is the stamens of the flowers that are the showy parts, produced in large number to about 5 mm long.